(WIP) A Little Bit of Reinforcement Learning from Human Feedback

 Reinforcement learning from Human Feedback (RLHF) is a technique used to incorporate human information into AI systems.
 RLHF emerged primarily as a method to solve hard to specify problems.
 Its early applications were often in control problems and other traditional domains for reinforcement learning (RL).
 RLHF became most known through the release of ChatGPT and the subsequent rapid development of large language models (LLMs) and other foundation models.

 RLHF has been applied to many domains successfully, with complexity increasing as the techniques have matured.
-Early breakthrough experiments with RLHF were applied to deep reinforcement learning [1], summarization [2], follow instructions [3], parse web information for question answering [4], and “alignment” [5].
+Early breakthrough experiments with RLHF were applied to deep reinforcement learning [1], summarization [2], following instructions [3], parsing web information for question answering [4], and “alignment” [5].

 Scope of This Book